R2Northstar/ModdingDocs/docs/source/native/functions.rst

   XParameters( "req", "optional", 1, 2, [ 3, 4, 5 ], { tableKey = "string" } ) // prints 1, 2, [array instance], [table instance]
   XParameters( "req", "opt" )

-Locals relocalisation
+Implicit Capture
 -----

-It's not possible to use locals from a parent function, but you can "relocate" locals to an anonymous function
+It's not possible to use locals from a parent function, but it is possible to capture them in anonymous functions.

 .. code-block:: javascript